jeremychu-palo/figma_post_it_plugin/docs/README.md

 1. Open FigJam
 2. Access the plugin through the plugins menu
-3. Follow the on-screen instructions to utilize AI-powered features
+3. Use the tab interface to switch between Sticky Notes and Settings
+4. Create and manage sticky notes with automatic categorization
+5. Customize settings according to your preferences

 ## Development